 National Security for a water taxi?!?!

-Before leaving for Bermuda we discovered that Simon couldn’t leave America with a pending Green Card application.
+Before sailing to Bermuda we discovered that Simon couldn’t leave America with a pending Green Card application.
 He would have to fill out a special form to be granted parole.
-If he didn’t get approval the chances for a three-year ban into America was a high probability.
+If he didn’t get approval the chances for a three-year ban into America were a high probability.

 So…the boat had to leave America to renew the cruising permit but Simon couldn’t leave.
 The Green Card process was backlogged by nine months so getting the card was nowhere in sight.
 The parole process was also backlogged by nine months.

 So…if Uncle Bob in England is about to die Simon needed to make a choice – miss his death and stay in America or leave America and get banned from the US for three years.
-Thank you President Trump.
-I won’t tell you about the depths we went to to find a ‘solution’ but in the end we extracted the necessary parole paperwork.
+Thank you, President Trump.
+I won’t tell you about the depths we went to find a ‘solution’ but in the end, we extracted the necessary parole paperwork.
 It wasn’t easy.